 These are brilliant for young children as it’s water play, but it’s not messy.
 Fill the paintbrush with water and then paint each of the pages in the book to reveal colour and items your child has to find.
 Within minutes, the pages have returned to their black and white form and they are ready to be painted again (and again and again and again!).
 I stock these in different themes – Animals, Pet Mazes (for slightly older children who have more pen control), Fairytales, Under the Sea, Vehicles, and Manicures and Make Up.

 These come in a large enough box but you can take them out of the box and then they take up less room and they are light.

 These mosaics from Djeco are great as the stickers are raised foam so little hands can manage them.
 Each box contains 2 board pictures to complete and each picture (depending on your child’s ability and concentration) will take about an hour to complete.
-I stock the Elephant and Snail box and the Dinosaurs box.
+I stock the Dinosaurs box.

 These little books will probably bring you back to your own childhood.
 Each book contains 24 blank pages.
 However, when your child rubs over the pages with a coin, an outline picture appears.
 These can then be coloured using your markers from the Mask sets or the Magic Velvet sets!
 I stock these in Farm and Animals.

 Again, the box for this is quite large but you could take the contents out and bring on their own if you are tight for space.
 What I love about these sticker sets is that they are re-usable.
 Each box contains 6 background boards and approx 100 re-usable stickers.

 Although more expensive and slightly bigger than the other activities mentioned here, these tough boxes have a magnetic lid and magnetic pieces inside.
 Choose between the Mix n Match Animals one or the Tell the Time set.
 These magnetic activity sets will last a long time and keep your child entertained for ages.